mendhak/mendhak.github.io/posts/2024-03-24-kobo-text-to-images-with-stable-diffusion.md

 Regarding the actual image **display**, I could go a bit more 'cinematic' and generate the images in landscape mode, and rotate them when displayed on the HTML page.
 That may be something I do in the future.

 Regarding **APIs**, I had considered using OpenAI's DALL-E for image generation — I'm already using GPT3.5 for the "ELI5" feature — but the pricing for their image generation is prohibitive.
 The cost can be up to $0.08 per image, which is not worth it.
+But if I find myself using this feature a lot, I might consider finding an online image generation API, if it's cheap.

 Overall I'm happy with the current setup, it's a fun project that adds a bit of extra enjoyment to my reading.